 Substantially all of the cash held by the Scheme is held with State Street Bank and Trust Company.
 Bankruptcy or insolvency by State Street Bank and Trust Company may cause the Scheme's rights with respect to the cash held by State Street Bank and Trust Company to be delayed or limited.
+At 30 June 2023, State Street Bank and Trust Company had a credit rating of AA (2022:AA).
 The Responsible Entity monitors the credit rating and financial position of State Street Bank and Trust Company on an ongoing basis.
 If the credit quality or the financial position of State Street Bank and Trust Company deteriorates significantly the Scheme will move the cash holdings to another bank.